This Just In: Post Race Podcast with Newbie Rob Tagher

 Hanging out at the finish line was great as I got to see quite a few Team EN athletes and their very proud families.
 My day came to a very exciting conclusion when one of the spectators eating at the same restaurant as me started choking…after a few unsuccessful back blows I turned him around and did some form of the Heimlich maneuver.
 Eight compressions later he threw up all over the floor (and my foot), gave me a high five for saving his life…and went right back to talking on the phone.
 Unbelievable.

 So now you know Louisville has something for everyone, regardless of ability level or persuasion.
-If you are looking to race next year, be sure to do some more research for our articles online and consider training with one of our Ironman® Training Plans or joining the Team with a FREE five day trial.
+If you are looking to race next year, be sure to do some more research for our articles online and consider training with one of our Ironman® Training Plans or Become a Team Member.